-Running a background check for potential employees is an effective way to make sure that you are hiring a suitable individual to work for your business.
+How to run a background check?
+Running a background check on employees is an effective way to make sure that you are hiring a suitable individual to work for your business.
 You should confirm different aspects of a candidate’s background to verify the information provided during the application process.
 When thinking about how to run a background check, you must consider issues, like relevant laws, cost and whether you will use background check companies.

 A background check that is not fit for purpose is almost as bad as having no background check.
 This is especially the case when dealing with criminal background checks.
 The companies you choose to run your background checks will have a great impact on the quality of the information you receive about your potential hire.